Mixed race couples

 - Cultural history influences the relationship in an unconscious way.
 The many dark chapters of Aboriginal Australian history surface occasionally and require dialogue and patience, and so do cultural issues specific to one partner only.

 - Intergenerational traumas which one partner carries from their family can place a burden on the relationship.

 - Racism is just below the surface in Australia and challenges mixed couples in many places.

 - Practices one partner observes the other might not.
-Members of the Stolen Generations don’t care much about their birthday or want to celebrate Australia Day.
-Among Aboriginal relatives it is common to take advantage of an “open house and open wallet policy” .
+Some members of the Stolen Generations might not want (or be unable) to celebrate their birthday or Australia Day.
+Among Aboriginal relatives it is common to take advantage of an "open house and open wallet policy".

 - Family support is crucial from both families.
 If they are supportive it helps the couple sustain their relationship.

 - Teaching children two cultures to know and respect.
 This can involve travelling overseas if one partner's heritage comes from a far-away country.

 - Respecting the other culture and its ways requires extra effort compared to a partner from your own background.